AI Trail Analysis

 - Layers of clothing

-Given the steep elevation gain and rugged terrain, sturdy hiking boots with good ankle support are crucial.
-Trekking poles will greatly aid with stability and reduce strain on knees during the descent.
-Always carry plenty of water, especially for this strenuous climb.
+Sturdy hiking boots with good ankle support are crucial for the steep and rocky terrain.
+Trekking poles will significantly aid with stability and reduce strain on knees during the ascent and descent.
+Always carry enough water for the strenuous climb.

 Safety tips⌄